kpetersen04/kpetersen04.github.io/README.md

 - Specific Coding Challenge:
   I experienced a bug where Team Rocket, when flashing blue and caught by the Pokeball, would be sent back to base, flash back to their normal state and then reverting right away to scared.
   I attempted to resolve this by using the revertBaddies() but this changed them all back to their normal state.
-I was able to fix this bug by setting a baddies.isScarred varaible to false and monitoring/updating this throughout the game.
+I was able to fix this bug by setting a baddies.isScarred variable to false and monitoring/updating this throughout the game.

-- Editing Tools: I ended up having to investigate photo edting tools to remove backgrounds and edit two images together.
+- Editing Tools: I ended up having to investigate photo editing tools to remove backgrounds and edit two images together.
 Putting in the effort to gain this additional knowledge resulted in a more visually appealing game and was worth the time.